 New York University hosted its first-ever Healthcare Innovation Makerthon to identify opportunities to improve healthcare, facilitate cross-disciplinary collaboration, and launch new ventures.
 Top pharmaceutical and medical device companies, Pfizer and Stryker, partnered with NYU to drive innovation and entrepreneurship in healthcare and help bring them to market.

 The idea for the Healthcare Innovation Makerthon grew from recognition that NYU uniquely possesses the diverse talent needed to tackle healthcare’s most pressing problems.
-As the largest private research university in the country, the community is comprised of world-class faculty, students, researchers, and healthcare professionals that are passionate about improving our nation’s healthcare system.
+As the largest private research university in the country, the community is comprised of world-class faculty, students, researchers, and healthcare professionals (which also includes urgent care professionals from urgent care Bronx NY and also from other centers too) that are passionate about improving our nation’s healthcare system.

 The initiative - a cross-disciplinary initiative between the School of Medicine and the Entrepreneurial Institute - was designed to have three phases: phase I was devoted to identifying healthcare challenges in need of solutions; phase II brought the community together to solve those challenges, and in phase III, teams will receive support and mentorship for their ventures from industry and innovation experts.

 The Healthcare Innovation Makerthon is unique in its approach and design.
 NYU community members who are immersed in the healthcare system (healthcare providers, researchers, and staff) were engaged right from the start to identify the most pressing problems that need attention.
 This first phase, launched in September, generated tremendous interest, bringing in 300 challenges that impact healthcare systems across the nation.
 Here is the progress that is shown about the website in detail.